top of page

 Embracing Rethinking in Sports Science

 Undoubtedly, one of the best books I’ve read in recent times is Think Again* by Adam Grant.
 It delves into the concept of rethinking and how it can lead to better decision making, problem solving, and innovation.
-For sports science practitioners, this book provides valuable insights into how we can embracing rethinking; individually, interpersonally, and collectively.
+For sports science practitioners, this book provides valuable insights into how we can embracing rethinking.
+In this post, we'll explore the three ways this can be done; individually, interpersonally, and collectively.

 Why scientists are already ahead (but shouldn’t get complacent!)